omgardner/omgardner.github.io/about.md

 ---

 Hi!
 My name is Oscar.
-I enjoy exploring datasets, and understanding the current digital world we live in.
+I enjoy exploring datasets and understanding the current digital world we live in.

 ### Interests